-In this guide to buying property in Spain, we’ll take you through the Spanish property market.
+In this guide to buying property in Spain, we’ll take you through the Spanish housing market.
 We’ll go through getting the necessary contracts, documents and fees together.
 And we’ll give you some advice on finding the right estate agent.

 There’s more to moving to Spain than just finding a home.
 For information on mortgages, the Spanish banking system, healthcare and more, download our comprehensive guide here.DOWNLOAD SPAIN BUYING GUIDE

 Lots of the Spanish economy was hit hard during the global financial crises 10 or so years ago.
 But the property market suffered particularly badly.
 In some areas, house prices dropped by as much as 30%.

 Over the last few years, Spain’s housing market has become far more stable, with house prices seeing a steady rise.
 In places like Ibiza, house prices have accelerated at a greater pace.
 This has made buying property in Ibiza a lucrative location for investors.
 It’s also incredibly popular for expats seeking a second home.

 Along with the obvious benefits of buying in Spain – year-round good weather and a relaxed atmosphere – the Spanish property market also entices expats, especially retirees.
 Lower real estate and living costs than other European cities mean that pensions and savings can go further than can back home.

 When it comes to finding your ideal home in Spain, you are going to need help.
 And most of that help comes in the form of a good, reliable estate agent.
 Look for one who is legal, ethical, reputable and has your best interests at heart.